MULTILADA

 Why is this important?

 Until now, no one has investigated the trajectory of early language development in bilingual and monolingual children from their first words to the basic vocabulary at the age of 3-4 years.
-Our project will help to establish the exact age of reaching first milestones (first words and multiword utterances) by bilingual children and will show what characteristics of language environment influence the children’s development.
-With our results, we would like to lay a foundation for practical recommendations for parents and practitioners on how to effectively support language development in bilingual context.
+Our project allowed us to establish the exact age of reaching the first language-related milestones (first words and multiword utterances) by bilingual children, and will show what characteristics of language environment influence the children’s development.
+With our results, we hope to lay a foundation for practical recommendations for parents and practitioners on how to effectively support language development in bilingual context.

 Detailed information

-StarWords project is coordinated by prof. Ewa Haman (University of Warsaw)
+StarWords project was coordinated by prof. Ewa Haman (University of Warsaw) and prof. Nina Gram Garmann (OsloMet).

 Oslo Metropolitan University, University of Oslo, Lancaster University, University of Cambridge.